LEO-MINI: An Efficient Multimodal Large Language Model using Conditional Token Reduction and Mixture of Multi-Modal Experts: Experiments

 \subsection{Ablation Studies}

-In this section, we conduct ablation studies to analyze the effectiveness of different components in \ours, the number of visual tokens, and the amount of training data for stage 3 using \ours-Llama-8B.
+In this section, we conduct ablation studies to analyze the effectiveness of different components in \ours, the number of visual tokens, and the amount of SFT data using \ours-Llama-8B.
 Ablations using other token reduction modules and MoE are presented in the Appendix.

-\textbf{Is 1 visual token enough for MLLMs?} To understand whether 1 visual token is enough for representing the visual information, we conduct the experiments and present the results in \cref{tab: ablations}. \ours with 1 visual token ($N^V=1$) shows a slight decrease across some metrics compared to \ours with 64 tokens, which is reasonable.
+\textbf{Is 1 visual token enough for MLLMs?} To understand whether 1 visual token is enough for representing the visual information, we conduct the experiments and present the results in \Cref{tab: ablations}. \ours with 1 visual token ($N^V=1$) shows a slight decrease across some metrics compared to \ours with 64 tokens, which is reasonable.
 For example, in the MME$^{P}$, the score dropped from 1583 to 1565, and in SEED$^{I}$, the performance slightly decreased from 75.8 to 75.6.
 Similarly, in the domains of GQA and SQA, the scores decrease from 64.5 to 64.2 and 84.5 to 83.6, respectively.
 This trend continues across other evaluated areas such as MMMU, POPE, AI2D, TextVQA, ChartQA, and OCRBench.
-While the use of only 1 visual token consistently leads to lower performance, it greatly improves model's efficiency as shown in \cref{tab: efficiency}.
+While the use of only 1 visual token consistently leads to lower performance, it greatly improves model's efficiency as shown in \Cref{tab: efficiency}.
 To further understand how increasing the number of visual tokens impacts the performance, we conduct experiments with 16 and 256 visual tokens.
 The results show that the performance on most of the benchmarks is improved as the number of visual tokens increases.
 This is reasonable as more visual tokens can provide more detailed visual information to the model, which can help the model to better understand the visual information.
-However, we also observe that the performance on some benchmarks is slightly decreased, \eg, AI2D, which might be due to the overfitting issue.
+However, we also observe that the performance on some benchmarks is slightly decreased, e.g., AI2D, which might be due to the overfitting issue.